DURHAM COUNTY POETS

 (A new album, Out of the Woods)

-With Bill Garrett on board as producer, and set to be released in May 2022.
-The band has kept busy over the past two years, writing and drawing inspiration from life as we now know it and allowing experiences, both good and bad to shape each heartfelt song.
+Produced by Bill Garrett, OUT OF THE WOODS was released in May 2022.
+The band has kept busy over the past two years, writing and drawing inspiration from life as we now know it and allowing good and bad experiences to shape each heartfelt song.
 The band is back in the groove, seeing the light at the end of the tunnel.
-You’ll hear original, uplifting compositions from the Blues, R&B, Soul, Gospel genres that reach deep down into the soul.
+You’ll hear original, uplifting compositions from the Blues, R&B, Soul, and Gospel genres that reach deep down into the soul.

 “Lead singer Kevin Harvey and his band are sonic shape shifters of the first order.
 Whether it’s blues, folk, soul, country, gospel, or New Orleans swing, they purvey it with skill, aplomb and pure honesty.”